 - Specific employment sector within the plumbing field (i.e., residential, commercial, or industrial)

-According to national estimates from 2018, annual salaries break down this way: *
+According to data from the Occupational Employment Statistics program, annual salaries break down this way:

 - The top 10 percent earned more than $93,700 ($45.05 per hour).

 The main factor of influence is probably the level of seniority.
 An apprentice usually only makes 30 to 50 percent of typical wages until he or she becomes a journeyman, whereas a master plumber can make significantly more than a journeyman.

 What Is the Job Outlook?

 The job outlook is positive.
 The Occupational Outlook Handbook (OOH) shows a projected growth rate in the employment of plumbers of 14 percent between 2018 and 2028.

 Some of the factors that are thought to influence the increased demand include: